-Brands are many things, and one of the most noticeable factors are the visual elements such as logos and colors.
-At best, these elements make a lasting impression and speak for your company, influencing the customers’ decision to buy.
+Brands are many things, and one of the most noticeable factors is the visual elements such as logos and colors.
+At best, these elements make a lasting impression and speak for your company, influencing the customers’ buying decisions.

 The second thing the customers notice when they receive your product is the packaging.
 Customizing the packaging is an excellent opportunity to stand out and be creative.

 Bottom line, starting your own private label on Amazon requires a well-thought business model and extra effort but eventually pays itself back.
-When the brand grows and becomes more known, the profits tend to increase as well.
+When the brand grows and becomes more known, the profits also tend to increase.